hitoshi-watase/sercrod/docs/reference/directives/log.md

 - Use `*log` sparingly in production:

-  - Logging is controlled by the `log` flag on the Nablla host instance.
+  - Logging is controlled by the `log` flag on the Sercrod host instance.
   - You can disable all `*log` output for a host by setting `host.log = false` in JavaScript.

 - Prefer simple expressions: